arijitsinha80/hid-sp18-405/swagger:cloudmesh:nlp/README.md

     - make stop -- stops the service

     - make test -- executes a number of tests against the service

+    - make all -- creates and starts the service

+* The yaml file I used is in

+        hid-sp18-405/swagger/cloudmesh/nlp/nlp.yaml

+* The default_controller is at

+        hid-sp18-405/swagger/cloudmesh/nlpr/default_controller.py

+* The nlp related modules (which are used in the default_controller.py) are called from

+		hid-sp18-405/swagger/cloudmesh/nlp/nlps/

+* To install these modules alone, please cd to the above directory and run:

+		pip install -r requirements.txt python setup.py install

 ## Service Descprition